chaoss/wg-evolution/focus-areas/issue-resolution/issues-closed.md

 ## Implementation

 **Aggregators:**
 * Count.
-Total number of active issues during the period.
+Total number of closed issues during the period.
 * Ratio.
-Ratio of active issues over total number of issues during that period.
+Ratio of closed issues over total number of issues during that period.
 * Reactions.
 Number of "thumb-ups" or other reactions on issues.

 **Parameters:**